Flotype/now/readme.md

 Get NowJS
 =========
-NowJS is a NodeJS module.
+NowJS is a Node.js module.
 The client javascript (now.js) is served by the NowJS server.

 <a href="https://github.com/Flotype/now/">Go to Github</a> or